tarantool/tarantool/doc/sphinx/book/connectors/index.rst

                             Protocol
 =====================================================================

-Tarantool protocol was designed with focus on asynchronous I/O and easy integration with proxies.
+Tarantool protocol was designed with a focus on asynchronous I/O and easy integration with proxies.
 Each client request starts with a variable-length binary header, containing request id, request type, server id, log sequence number, and so on.